skovaka/UNCALLED/README.md

 ## `index`

-Build an index from a FASTA reference
+Build an index from a FASTA reference.
+Must be performed before any other analysis.

 ```
 uncalled index [-o INDEX_PREFIX] [--no-bwt] fasta_filename